 Last Updated on

-A great fall tequila cocktail, this tequila and pear combination is a great way to celebrate autumn!
+One of our tasty fall tequila cocktail recipes, this tequila and pear combination is a great way to celebrate autumn!

 We were recently invited to a tequila tasting and dinner by the folks at El Mayor Tequila and Hy-Vee to introduce El Mayor’s small batch tequila to the Midwest market, with Hy-Vee featuring the full range of their offerings.
 The dinner featured a four course dinner prepared by the staff at Hy-Vee with each course featuring a custom cocktail featuring El Mayor’s tequilas and a tasting sample of the full range of offerings.